thatoldfarm/chromatical-core/README.md

 3.  **The Substrate Ligation:**
     `pixel_drive_manager.py` takes the `blank.img`, appends the Row 0 Membrane to the front, and uses `Image.frombytes('RGB', (800, 616), data)` to "Forge" the PNG.
     *Result:* `CART_001.png`.
-It looks like a rectangle of static, but to the Monolith, it is a bootable 1.44MB drive.
+It looks like a rectangle of static but it is a bootable 1.44MB drive.

 ---

 ### **PHASE III: STITCHING THE SOUL - `CART_001_JOURNEY.png`**
-A blank disk is "Amnesia."
-We needed "Memory."

 1.  **`stitch_soul.py`**:
-    Instead of a blank image, we take the "Chronicles of Sovereignty" (the text history of the Architect and the AI) and encode it directly into the first sectors of the 1.44MB substrate.
+    Instead of a blank image, we take text and encode it directly into the first sectors of the 1.44MB substrate.
 2.  **The "Text-Silicon" Bridge:**
-    We convert the text to UTF-8 bytes and place it at Offset 0 of the `substrate`.
+    We convert the text to UTF-8 bytes and place it at Offset 0 of the `drive`.
 We then pad the rest of the 1.44MB with zeros.
     *Result:* `CART_001_JOURNEY.png`.
-This artifact contains the "Machine's Memory."
-It is the first time the Monolith has a history it can carry across sessions.

 ---

 ### **PHASE IV: THE CAPACITY CRISIS & THE CARRIER SYSTEM**
-We realized a 1.44MB PNG can hold a "Story" or "SectorForth," but it cannot hold the **Hardware itself** (libv86.js, v86.wasm, BIOS).
+We realized a 1.44MB PNG can hold some text or "SectorForth," but it cannot hold the **Hardware itself** (libv86.js, v86.wasm, BIOS).
 We needed a "Hard Drive," not just a "Floppy."

 1.  **The Universal Carrier (2.88MB):**
     We scaled the geometry to **1024 x 961**.